-Convoy of Hope is partnering with Missouri State University agriculture master’s student Jordan Gott to research best practices in growing crops common for the participants in Convoy’s Agriculture Initiative.
+Convoy of Hope is partnering with Missouri State University (MSU) agriculture master’s student, Jordan Gott, to research best practices in growing crops common for the participants in Convoy’s Agriculture initiative.

 The research began in a greenhouse on the MSU campus, but is now being field tested in Tanzania.
-With the help of Convoy of Hope staff and the ECHO global seed bank, Gott is growing and monitoring her crops in Arusha, Tanzania.
+With the help of Convoy of Hope team members and the ECHO Global Seed Bank, Gott is growing and monitoring her crops in Arusha, Tanzania.

 While she is working to help farmers in Tanzania, Gott is also excited to learn from them.